Flashover: Dangers

-Flashover is one of the most feared phenomena among firefighters.
+Flashover is one of the most feared phenomenon among firefighters.
+Firefighters have roughly 7-10 seconds to escape a flashover before PPE fails, resulting in serious injury or more likely death.
 Firefighters are taught to recognize the signs of imminent rollovers and flashovers and to avoid backdrafts.
 For example, there are certain routines for opening closed doors to buildings and compartments on fire, known as door entry procedures, ensuring fire crew safety where possible.